recruit-mp/RMPZoomTransitionAnimator/README.md

 `RMPZoomTransitionAnimator` provide a custom transition zooming animation.

-Not only `UICollectionViewController`, it is possible to use any other `UIViewController`.
+Not only `UICollectionView`, this is possible to use any other `UIViewController` transition.
+This transition animation is like the "Pinterest" animation, but this is very simple and small library.

 ![Screen shot](docs/collectionview.gif)
 ![Screen shot](docs/tableview.gif)